 This test is only indicative of short term image retention and not the permanent burn-in that may occur with prolonged exposure to static images.
 We are currently running a test to help us better understand permanent burn-in.
 You can read about our investigation into this here.

-OLED TVs such as the Sony A9F are at risk to experience permanent burn-in.
+Although we don't expect most people who watch varied content to have any issues, OLED TVs, such as the Sony A9F do have the possibility of experiencing burn in.
 There is a pixel-shift option on the A9F that will shift the entire screen by a few pixels (this is not very noticeable) to help reduce the risk of burn-in.

 You can read more about our investigation into burn-in here.